Pythonen/message_board/README.md

 `npm run dev` to run the express server on `localhost:5000`

+`npm test` to run tests.
+Note that you have to have the test database container running.

 Visual interface for the database should be running in `localhost:8090`